niekados/Journey/README.md

 - **Community Stories:** A section where users can read stories shared by others in the community, helping them find inspiration, reassurance, and a sense of belonging.
 - **Navigation and Layout:** An intuitive navigation structure, including a menu, social links, and a clickable logo that returns users to the homepage.
 This ensures that users can easily find their way around the website.
 - **Responsive Design:** A layout that adapts seamlessly to various screen sizes and devices, ensuring a consistent user experience whether accessed on a desktop, tablet, or mobile device.

+## Structure

+The Journey website is designed with a clear and consistent structure that enhances user navigation and interaction across all pages.

+### Navigation Bar
+- The navigation bar is located at the top of every page, providing links to the Homepage, My Journey, and Community Stories.
+- Depending on the user’s authentication status, the navigation bar will display either Login/Register or Logout links.
+- A footer containing social links is also present across all pages, allowing users to connect with the developer through the social links.

+### Pages Overview
+- **Homepage:** The welcome page where users can read the website introduction, access instructions, and navigate to other areas, such as their journal or community stories.
+- **My Journey:** A personalized dashboard where users can view and manage all their journal entries.
+Users can create new entries, edit or delete existing ones, and mark entries as public for anonymous sharing.
+- **Community Stories:** A section dedicated to anonymously shared stories from other users, organized by most recent entries, enabling easy browsing and exploration.
+- **Journal Entry:** A dedicated page containing a form for creating or editing journal entries, allowing users to document their thoughts and experiences.
+- **Authentication Pages:** Separate pages for login and registration, ensuring users can easily access their accounts.

+### User Flow
+- **Homepage to Journaling:** Users start on the homepage, where they are introduced to the app.
+From here, they can easily log in or register and navigate to My Journey page where they can create a new journal entry or access their existing entries.
+- **Journal Entry Management:** Users can manage their journal entries from the My Journey dashboard.
+They can create, edit, or delete entries, with the interface providing immediate feedback on successful actions or alerting users in case of any issues.
+- **Anonymous Sharing:** When marking an entry as public, users go through a confirmation process that ensures their story will be shared anonymously with the community.
+This ensures that users can share their experiences without fear of identity exposure.
+- **Form Validation:** The forms for creating or editing journal entries include validation checks, alerting users to issues such as missing content or invalid inputs before submission.
+- **Deletion Confirmation:** When a user requests to delete a journal entry, a delete confirmation will appear, asking the user to confirm the deletion.
+This extra step ensures that entries are not accidentally deleted.